Loading...

 How to consume apples, oil roasted cashew nuts without glucose spikes

-Consume apples and cashew nuts with a source of protein or healthy fats, such as Greek yogurt or a small serving of cheese.
-This can slow down the absorption of carbohydrates.
+Combine apples and cashews with a source of protein, such as Greek yogurt or a small piece of cheese, to slow down the absorption of sugar.

 Stay Hydrated